flowr-analysis/flowr/wiki/Control Flow Graph.md

     style nbb-1 stroke:cyan,stroke-width:6.5px;    style nbb-14 stroke:green,stroke-width:6.5px;
 ```

 <details>

 <summary style="color:gray">R Code of the CFG</summary>

-The analysis required _2.5 ms_ (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+The analysis ran (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 We used the following simplifications: `unique-cf-sets`, `to-basic-blocks` .

 ```r
 x <- 1
 y <- x + 2
 if(y) print(y)
 ```

 </details>

 Compacting them is easier to read (although the reconstructed code can be slightly misleading, as flowR tries its
 best to make it syntactically correct and hence adds closing braces which are technically not part of the block):

 ```mermaid
 flowchart LR